-Course petition forms may be obtained from the Registrar's website.
+Course proposal and revision forms may be obtained from the Registrar's website.

-H. Limitations on Course Enrollment33
+H. Limitations on Course Enrollment40

 Course enrollment limits at Bowdoin are not set by individual faculty members but rather are established by faculty policy.
 Departments have the discretion to continue with or set higher standard limits.
 If Departments desire to set lower than standard limits for any course, they must have CEP approval as noted below.